Parametricall/Cookbook/README.md

 Currently using Heroku as my web hosting provider.
 I have linked my account to github so every push to the Production branch automatically pushes to the Heroku master branch.

+Make sure to run 'npm run build' and commit the generated files in fronted\static\assets\prod\ to repo.
+These may not be added to git automatically.